Research and Travel Grants

 Honors College Undergraduate Conference Travel Grants Heading link

-The Honors College offers undergraduate grants-in-aid for travel to professional meetings for presentations/participation including, but not limited to, Honors Capstone projects.
+The Honors College offers undergraduate grants-in-aid for travel to professional meetings for participation/presentations of work including, but not limited to, Honors Capstone projects.
 Applications are accepted on a rolling basis, but decisions will generally be made at minimum 4 weeks after the applications are received.
-Duplicate and near-identical applications are not accepted.
+In academic year 2022-2023, in-person conference travel expenses qualify for this grant.
 Please see below for more detailed information.

 - Students may request money to fund travel to attend and/or present their research at professional meetings (e.g., registration, flight, hotel) and presentation materials (e.g., poster preparation costs).
 Food/per diem is not funded under these grants.